Westworld's James Marsden on AI, robots and Season 2's big questions

 Now I'm the one questioning my own reality.

-You can watch season two of Westworld on Sundays on HBO (and be sure to catch our Westworld Morning After After Show every Monday too).
+You can watch season two of Westworld on Mondays on Foxtel and Foxtel Now (and be sure to catch our Westworld Morning After After Show every Monday too).

 CNET Magazine: Check out a sample of the stories in CNET's newsstand edition.